Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Introduction

-In this work, we will investigate classical stability and thermodynamics for $n$-dimensional AdS black holes in a sixth-order gravity.
-Ignoring the Lee-Wick term, one might obtain a covariant linearized gravity on the $n$-dimensional AdS black hole background.
-We find that a small black hole with $r_+<\sqrt{(n-3)/(n-1)}\ell$ is unstable against the Ricci tensor perturbation, whereas a large black hole with $r_+>\sqrt{(n-3)/(n-1)}\ell$ is stable against the Ricci tensor perturbation.
-After computing the Wald entropy, we derive other thermodynamic quantities which satisfy the first-law of thermodynamics in $n$-dimensional Ricci cubic gravity.
-Hence, we will establish a relation between the GL instability and the thermodynamic instability for AdS black holes in $n$-dimensional Ricci cubic gravity.
-Finally, we wish to find a newly non-AdS black hole in $n$-dimensional Ricci cubic gravity by making use of a static eigenfunction of the Lichnerowicz operator appeared in stability analysis of AdS black holes.
+In this work, we will investigate classical (GL) and thermodynamic instability for $n$-dimensional AdS black holes in Ricci cubic gravity.
+After obtaining a covariant linearized theory on the $n$-dimensional AdS black hole background, we show that a small black hole with $r_+<r_*^{(n)}=\sqrt{\frac{n-3}{n-1}}\ell$ is unstable against the Ricci tensor perturbation, whereas a large black hole with $r_+>r_*^{(n)}$ is stable.
+Then, computing the Wald entropy, we derive the heat capcity in $n$-dimensional Ricci cubic gravity.
+Hence, we will establish a close relation between the GL and thermodynamic instability for AdS black holes.
+Finally, we wish to find a newly non-AdS black hole by solving the static Lichnerowicz equation.
+This case confirms the existence of the threshold mass $M^t_n$ defined an edge of GL instability of AdS black holes.